cobobc/cob_MilestonePJ_4/README.md

 *   [gitconnected](https://levelup.gitconnected.com/django-customize-404-error-page-72c6b6277317) - used to help with creating error 404 page for html and python.

-*   [Handling Application Errors](https://flask.palletsprojects.com/en/2.0.x/errorhandling/) - used to help with creating error 500 page for html and python.
+*   [HCodePen Home Search Bar | CSS Tutorial Mike Dane](https://codepen.io/mikedane94/pen/wvowGgJ) - used as a guide to help style the search bar on the homepage.

-*   Tim Nelson a Tutor at Code Institute code in the Flash Framework and mini project lesson helped give my project a great base to work off.
+*   Chris Z. (@ckz8780) a Tutor at Code Institute code - all his django videos and tutorials make up the a lot of the structure and logic of this app.
+His [boutique_ado_v1](https://github.com/Code-Institute-Solutions/boutique_ado_v1.git) provided a lot of the structure and inspiration for this project.

 ### Content

-The contents of this app was all created by Ciaran O'Brien.
+The contents of this app was all created by FOB and Ciaran O'Brien.

 ### Media